samhollingsworth/samhollingsworth/README.md

+## About Me

+Check out my [personal website](https://samhollingsworth.github.io) to learn more about me!

 ## Table of Contents

 * iOS Projects:
   + [Weighted Returns](https://github.com/samhollingsworth/weighted-returns#readme): My current side project, ever since I started learning about Personal Finance I can't get enough.
 I'm creating this app so I can quickly see how my entire portfolio is doing on my home screen in the form of a widget.
 The financial institutions I use lack in real-time updates and playing nice with each other.
   + [Walk Medford](https://github.com/walkMedfordiOS/iOSapp#readme): An app I developed senior year of college in partnership with a local government organization to show residents the various walking paths around the city and the landmarks they'll encounter along the way.